txt/aa24/docs/00choice.md

 Problems:

--  **Verification** If a human wanted to check that Eureka dahn't missied anyrhing, do they have to check all these solutions?
+-  **Verification** If a human wanted to check that Eureka had not  missed anything, do they have to check all these solutions?
-- **Cogntive fatique** If Eureqa wants to check that its solutions are human-acceptabe, does a human ahve to check all these dots whenever they are generated?
+- **Cognitive fatigue** If Eureqa wants to check that its solutions are human-acceptable, does a human have to check all these dots whenever they are generated?

-By the time this subject is over, you'll ahve working answers to both these problems.
+By the time this subject is over, you'll have working answers to both these problems.
 You will be Kings and Queens of choice.

 [^schmidt]: Schmidt, Michael D. and Hod Lipson.
 "Distilling Free-Form Natural Laws from Experimental Data."
 Science 324 (2009): 81 - 85. https://faculty.washington.edu/morgansn/pmwiki/uploads/Site/schmidt-science2009.pdf